vivan-doshi/stock-exchange-thegame/stock_market_tycoon_rules.md

 ## FAQ

-### Basic Rules Questions
+### Trader Mode Questions

 **Q: Can I buy and sell the same stock in the same market year?**
 A: Yes, as long as you meet the buy conditions (positive/zero card sum or first buyer).

-**Q: What happens if a stock price goes below Rs 0?**
+**Q: What happens if a stock price goes below $0?**
-A: Stock price cannot go below Rs 0.
-If calculations would make it negative, it stays at Rs 0.
+A: Stock price cannot go below $0.
+If calculations would make it negative, it stays at $0.

 **Q: Can stock prices go infinitely high?**
 A: Yes, there's no upper limit.
-Prices can exceed Rs 200+ in long games.
+Prices can exceed $200+ in long games.

 **Q: Do I have to use all 3 transactions?**
 A: No, you can pass on a transaction if you don't want to act.